brainstormforce/wp-spectra/readme.txt

 * Fix: Tabs - Resolved an issue in which the tabs wrapper margin would appear differently in the editor and the front-end.
 * Fix: Global - Resolved an issue wherein the WooCommerce and custom template-styles would not load as intended in FSE themes.
 * Fix: Global - Resolved an issue wherein the template styles for custom post types would not load as intended in FSE themes.
-* Feature: Container - Added new auto-width and equal-width options to the Container block.

 = 2.10.1 - SATURDAY, 11th NOVEMBER 2023 =
 * Improvement: Zip AI - Added an option to disable Zip AI.